- Screen offers extra protection and verification

 - Choose the Model-T option & follow the on-screen prompts.

 Store the recovery seed in a safe place and do not share it with anyone.
-It is also advised to never save your recovery seed in digital format or to take pictures of it.
+It is also advised to never save your recovery phrase in digital format or to take pictures of it.

 Remember, your device is only as secure as your recovery seed.
 If this falls into the wrong hands they can import your wallet and sweep your funds.